stevenkuhn/openiddict-litedb/README.md

 openiddict-litedb
 ====

-The project is a [LiteDB](https://www.litedb.org/) database provider for the [OpenIddict](https://documentation.openiddict.com/) project.
+This project is a [LiteDB](https://www.litedb.org/) database provider for the [OpenIddict](https://documentation.openiddict.com/) project.
 It provides storing and retrieving applications, authorizations, scopes, and tokens in a LiteDB database.

 # License